Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

    validating key and ledger.
 A protobuf field outside the signed validation is only transport metadata; it must not affect consensus-extension behavior.

-7. Fetched sidecar bytes are untrusted until semantic validation passes.
+7. Proposal-carried material is untrusted until semantic validation passes.

-   Content-addressed sidecar SHAMaps prove only byte identity under the advertised root.
-They do not prove that a leaf is well-formed, authorized, or safe to parse with unchecked protocol constructors.
-Every fetched leaf must first pass cheap structural checks, safe key-type checks, active-view membership, and the relevant cryptographic proof before it can enter pending RNG/export state.

-   This includes stored/cluster-relayed proposals: cluster trust may affect relay and resource policy, but extension sidecars become ledger inputs and must be harvested only after the proposal proof verifies against the claimed validator key. *Anti-pattern:* constructing `PublicKey` from fetched `sfSigningPubKey` bytes before `publicKeyType()`, or harvesting RNG/export sidecars from a proposal whose signature failed validation.
+   A sidecar root proves only byte identity for the local snapshot that produced it.
+It does not prove that a contribution is well-formed, authorized, or round-correct.
+Proposal-carried commits, reveals, and export signatures must pass cheap structural checks, safe key-type checks, active-view membership, and the relevant cryptographic proof before entering pending RNG/export state.
+Cluster trust may affect relay and resource policy, but extension sidecars become ledger inputs and must be harvested only after the signed proposal verifies against the claimed validator key.

 8. Ledger-defining sidecar material crosses apply as transaction-stream input.